Labor and Climate Justice Education Committee

 Climate Justice Toolkit

-The newest committee project is a series of flyers about climate justice and what members can do to take action.
-Find information about our campaign and the toolkit here.
+The committees’s newest project is a series of flyers about the CFT’s climate justice agenda that spells out what members can do to take action.
+Find our Climate Justice Toolkit here.

 Golden Lands, Working Hands

-An award-winning 10-part, three-hour video series that originally aired on California PBS stations, this curriculum brings labor history alive for high school and college students.
+This award-winning curriculum brings labor history alive for high school and college students.
+Golden Lands, Working Hands is a 10-part video series that originally aired on California PBS stations.
 Praised by educators, labor leaders, and students, Golden Lands Working Hands explores California history from the point of view of its working families.
 Available for purchase on dvd.

 Collective Bargaining Education Project